-On May 5, 2015, we closed the sale of 9,367,708 shares of common stock to the public including 1,221,874 shares of common stock issued upon the full exercise by the underwriters of their option to purchase additional shares at a price of \$18.00 per share, before underwriting discounts.
-The offer and sale of the shares in our initial public offering was registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-202938), which was filed with the SEC on March 23, 2015 and amended subsequently and declared effective by the SEC on April 29, 2015.
-Following the sale of the shares in connection with the closing of our initial public offering, the offering terminated.
-The offering did not terminate before all the securities registered in the registration statements were sold.
+On May 5, 2015, we completed an IPO of our common stock, which resulted in the sale of 9,367,708 shares, including 1,221,874 shares sold by us pursuant to the exercise in full by the underwriters of their option to purchase additional shares in connection with the offering, at a price to the public of \$18.00 per share.
+The offer and sale of all of the shares in our IPO was registered under the Securities Act of 1933, as amended, or Securities Act, pursuant to a registration statement on Form S-1 (File No. 333-202938), which was declared effective by the SEC on April 29, 2015.
+Following the sale of the shares in connection with the closing of our IPO, the offering terminated.
+The offering did not terminate until the sale of all of the shares offered.
 Goldman, Sachs & Co. and Cowen and Company acted as joint book-running managers for the offering.
 JMP Securities acted as a co-manager for the offering.
 Wedbush PacGrow also acted as a co-manager for the offering.

-We raised approximately \$154.2 million in net proceeds after deducting underwriting discounts and commissions and estimated offering costs payable by us.
-None of these expenses consisted of direct or indirect payments made by us to directors, officers or persons owning 10% or more of our common stock or to their associates, or to our affiliates.
-There has been no material change in the planned use of proceeds from our initial public offering as described in our final prospectus filed with the SEC on April 30, 2015 pursuant to Rule 424(b)(4).
-We invested the funds received in cash equivalents in accordance with our investment policy.
+We received approximately \$154.8 million in net proceeds after deducting underwriting discounts and commissions and offering costs paid by us.
+As of June 30, 2016, we estimate that we have used approximately \$77.1 million of the net proceeds from the offering as follows: approximately \$15.5 million of external costs to fund our Phase 1 clinical trials for BLU-285 and BLU-554; approximately \$19.8 million of external costs for new and ongoing research activities; approximately \$15.6 million of internal research and development costs; and approximately \$26.2 million for working capital and other general corporate purposes.
+None of the offering expenses consisted of direct or indirect payments made by us to directors, officers or persons owning 10% or more of our common stock or to their associates, or to our affiliates, and we have not used any of the net proceeds from the offering to make payments, directly or indirectly, to any such persons.
+There has been no material change in the planned use of the net proceeds from our IPO as described in our final prospectus filed with the SEC on April 30, 2015 pursuant to Rule 424(b)(4) under the Securities Act.
+We have invested the unused proceeds from the offering in cash equivalents in accordance with our investment policy.